 Keith joined Nortek as CFO for its Technology Solutions Group.
 This Group included 5 separate global companies serving a wide-range of markets including smart home technology, security systems, access control, personal emergency response systems, residential and commercial speakers, power supply, home automation, gate controls, and professional audio-visual equipment with manufacturing operations in China, the UK, and the U.S. During his time as CFO, sales tripled (half organic, half through acquisition) and profits improved by 35%, all while overhauling the entire Finance team and leading business restructuring efforts across the group.
 This is also when KP met his podcast co-host, Ricky Robinson.

-After getting a taste of the top of Corporate America, KP clocked out a few years ago to recharge and assess the next chapter of his career.
-He joined a start-up private equity firm, took a shot at an e-commerce start-up, and began advising entrepreneurs, including working with the family of Golden State Warriors legend, Al Attles, on various philanthropic and business ventures.
-These latest adventures have provided Keith with access to many C-Suites in a wide variety of industries.
+After getting a taste of the top of Corporate America, KP joined a start-up private equity firm, took a shot at an e-commerce start-up, and began advising entrepreneurs on start-ups, including working with the family of Golden State Warriors legend, Al Attles, on various philanthropic and business ventures.
+Currently, Keith is the Chief Operating Officer for a private educational institution.

-And despite no longer being engrossed in the daily corporate grind, Keith continues to mentor people trying to make it to the top.
-His words to live by “Don’t just do well… Strive to EXCEL!!”
+Keith has mentored hundreds of people trying to make it to the top.
+His words to live by “Don’t settle.
+Be better.”

 Ricky D. Robinson is a 25+ year Human Resources Executive that has achieved successes throughout his career.

 He is skilled in hiring and developing talent, deepening employee engagement and global and local leadership.
 But developing those skillsets did not come without their fair share of challenges.